(Lima, Sacred Valley, Aguas Calientes, Cusco)

 The Hotel Patio Andaluz Quito, located in the heart of historic “Quito Antiguo” and surrounded by churches, museums and national monuments, was declared Cultural Patrimony of Humanity by UNESCO in 1978.
 The Hotel is an official National Treasure and holds centuries of history within its walls.
 It was part of the original Solaris (original building sites) that constituted the City of San Francisco of Quito at the time of its foundation.
 The hotel has a maximum capacity of a 63 guests with only 32 suites, and has fully equipped amenities throughout the hotel without sacrificing its traditional colonial style.

 Enjoy the dramatic mountain scenery, fascinating Indian cultures and specialized artisan villages as you travel across the northern Andean highlands to the famous market town of Otavalo.
 Allow yourself to browse, bargain, and enjoy the visual feast of an Indian market in Otavalo.
-Afternoon, return to Quito.
+Enjoy lunch which is included in your tour.
+In the afternoon, return to Quito.

 Explore the bustling streets and squares of the largest historical centre in the Americas; visit some of its most important churches such as the majestic La Compañía and iconic San Francisco, guardians of a stunning multi-ethnic artistic and cultural heritage.
 Drive through the traditional neighborhood of San Juan.
 Finish the morning at the "Panecillo" hillside with its breathtaking views of the old and modern city.
 At a distance of approximately 11miles (18 km) north of Quito is the "Middle of the World City" complex.
 Visit the monument of the equatorial line or parallel 0, latitude 0° 0’0”.
 Afterwards enjoy a delicious lunch (Included) in a typical restaurant where flavors from across the country can be savoured.